otera256/otera256/README.md

 - 👋 Hi, I’m @otera256
 - 👀 I’m interested in mathematics
-- 🌱 I’m currently learning Python to make a game
+- 🌱 I’m currently learning JavaScript with p5.js to make a game

 -

 <!---